-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

 Current Resource Estimate (Gustavson 2020)

 The current pit-constrained gold and silver resource estimate for the Atlanta project was completed in December 2020 by Gustavson: 460,000 ounces Au in the measured and indicated category (11.0M tonnes at 1.3g/t) plus an inferred resource of 142,000 ounces Au (5.3M tonnes at 0.83 g/t) utilizing a 0.35 g/t Au cut-off.
 The estimate incorporates both historical drilling conducted by Kinross and Gold Fields as well as more recent drilling performed by Meadow Bay.